jh247247/Firefly/firefly/README.md

 ** Incoming
    Immediately after sending the previous packet, the firefly listens for a packet formatted as follows:
-   - Node unique ID/MAC addr (6 bytes)
+   - Firefly unique ID (4 bytes)
-     - Note that this is not used as of yet on the firefly
+     - used so only the sending firefly will respond
    - LED action byte (1 byte)
      - Bit 7-5 Red bit color value
      - Bit 4-2 Green bit color value